 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, one of the unique characteristics of the The Acre Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+In addition, the The Acre Northeast neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.

 In the The Acre Northeast neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 20.3% of residents here.
 This is a higher proportion of walking commuters than we found in 98.2% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!